The Ledger

 The current crisis environment has challenged businesses in ways that most hadn’t imagined just a couple of months ago.
 Many finance and accounting departments have struggled and now realize that they will need to change and use business accounting services.
 Many of them have been overwhelmed by financial stress while simultaneously having to deal with operational constraints they weren’t prepared for.
 For instance, sheltering in place at a time when many corporations have to close their quarterly books.
 Against the backdrop of far more consequential lessons learned in this difficult period, I suggest that for finance executives the most important takeaway is that departments that have been able to utilize IT systems to operate in a virtual mode, and espeically those that have automated routine tasks, have been better able to adapt to circumstances and overcome obstacles.
 Having systems that could be readily accessed remotely and having the ability to collaborate and execute processes virtually made it easier for those departments to meet their commitments with confidence.
 “Easier” – yes – but certainly not easy.

 We find in our recent Change in the Office of Finance benchmark research confirmation of the value of using automation to execute finance department functions.
 Our findings reveal an increase in the use of automation by finance organizations over the past five years and a concomitant improvement in performance.
+As the world becomes more digital, it’s important to adapt business practices accordingly.
+A virtual postal address through Virtually There offers the flexibility to receive business correspondence from any location, which is a game-changer for businesses without a permanent office space.
 For example, 46 percent of companies close their monthly books within four business days compared to 29 percent in our earlier research.
 Yet the glass is only half full.
 Finance organizations continue to be laggards in adopting technology that measurably improves effectiveness.

 Automated systems do at least two things very well that make better use of people’s time, and both of them can substantially improve organizational performance.
 First, they eliminate the need for people to do repetitive tasks, which frees them to spend time on more valuable work that requires their experience, judgment and skill.
 IT systems also can be programmed to present only relevant information while eliminating the need to get immersed in detail.
 The latter capability supports a “management-by-exception” approach, which enables executives and managers to better allocate how and where they spend their time.